Rule files for masking

 SourceFields

-You can specify attributes from the source feature found by a given rule that should be included in the final mask feature class.
+Specify attributes from the source feature found by a given rule that will be included in the final mask feature class.

 TargetFields

-You can specify attributes from the target feature found by a given rule that should be included in the final mask feature class.
+Specify attributes from the target feature found by a given rule that will be included in the final mask feature class.

 Field